-You’ve booked a Malaysia package that states transfer on SIC basis.
+You’ve booked a Malaysia package that states transfer on a SIC basis.
 You reach your destination, relax for the day, and because you have a city tour the next morning at 10:00 am, you sleep yourself into oblivion.
-The wake up call goes unanswered, the alarm that you set at 9:15 am has been put off.
-Now its 9:35.
+The wake-up call goes unanswered, the alarm that you set at 9:15 am has been put off.
+Now it's 9:35.
 You’ve just woken up from your beauty sleep.
-You have precisely 25 minutes to freshen up, dress up, have your breakfast (if it's still available on buffet; most hotels start breakfast buffets at 8 and end by 10) and head out to your first Malaysia city tour!
+You have precisely 25 minutes to freshen up, dress up, have your breakfast (if it's still available on the buffet; most hotels start breakfast buffets at 8 and end by 10), and head out to your first Malaysia city tour!
 You reach your meeting point and find that the vehicle that is supposed to pick you up has already left.
 The time now is 10:20.

 Why did this happen?

-Wait- I have paid for this trip, how could the tour organiser just leave this way?
+Wait- I have paid for this trip, how could the tour organizer just leave this way?

 If the car is private, and I’m paying for it, how is there a wait time of only 30 minutes?

 Good question.
 If money and time were equivalent, the private car would have been cheaper.
-How, you ask?
+How do you ask?
 Read the next point.

 Private transfer vs SIC

-Car on Disposal: Convenient, ultra- luxurious and yours for the whole tour.
-Luxury has a new name in the tour world: Car on disposal.
+Car on Disposal: Convenient, ultra-luxurious, and yours for the whole tour.
+Luxury has a new name in the touring world: Car on disposal.
 This type of transfer does not have a wait time at all.
-The car is at your disposal for any tour which you choose to take, but has to be registered for in advance with the driver of the vehicle.
+The car is at your disposal for any tour which you choose to take but has to be registered in advance with the driver of the vehicle.

 City tours: When the word city tour pops up in your itinerary, most people often overlook the innumerable possibilities that a city tour can offer.
 It’s like the best of the city on an appetizer menu.
 The most iconic spots of the city, are covered in this tour, with photo stops at the famous ones.